jumpinjet22/headcount-app/README.md

 This is a Dockerized web application that counts the number of people in uploaded images using the CSRNet deep learning model.
 It stores the results in a database and allows exporting to a preformatted Excel template.

+Just a warning this project is Uber Alpha. mostly vibe coded I am currently working on cleaning up all of the bugs
 ---

 ## 📦 Features